3lpsy/boucanpy/README.md

 - [ ] Create Packer build
 - [ ] Create Terraform build
 - [ ] Allow user to seed from yaml
+- [ ] Gracefully allow actions when super is in token via ScopedTo
+- [ ] Users can manage their own profile / user info

 ### Icebox